m13253/acmdl_artifact_metadata_generator/README.md

 Then, run `python metadata_generator.py` to generate the metadata.

-The output files will be located in `output` folder.
+The output files will be located in `artifacts-metadata` folder.
 Each submission will generate a ZIP file, each containing two XML files.

 ## Acknowledgements